 4) What is the connection between Blue Growth and Cleaner Ocean Foundation Limited.
 Is the organisation independent ?

-The Blue Growth website was an initiative of the Foundation it is not independent.
-The Foundation does however, work with other similar minded concerns to promote blue growth where cleaner oceans has been identified as the bedrock of restoring the sea state to pre-plastic health levels.
-Unfortunately, the Foundation cannot find a way to clean the ocean floor, that may be economically feasible - at this point in time.
-We must then concentrate efforts to remove the plastic as it comes into the oceans.
+The Blue Growth website was an initiative of the Foundation, the website is not independent, it is operated by our charity in connection with our educational objectives.
+The Foundation does however, work with other similar minded concerns to promote blue growth ideals where cleaner oceans has been identified as the bedrock of restoring the sea state to pre-plastic health levels.
+Unfortunately, the Foundation cannot find a way to clean the ocean floor that we consider may be economically feasible - at this point in time.
+We must then concentrate efforts to remove the plastic as it comes into the oceans and promote low carbon vehicles (alternative energy) in the hope of reducing acid oceans and climate change.

 5) What is the nature of the relationship between Bluebird-electric and the organisation ?